mrciolino/wiki-backup/timeline.md

 - The party isnin some dungeon somewhere.
 Spoops finds a bunch of corpses and makes a bone giant.
 - The party finds many magic items
 - Items Found: flask thst turns things inside into wine.
 Orb of anti-annihilation, belt of useful storing, shifty abacus (shary and unreliable), silver gauntlet, cool sunglasses,
+- the party encounters a mirror that shows a version of you that is oppositely aligned.
 - Assault on Darmuth Begins
 - The party arrive above Altricia in their flying ship.
 - The party tries to evacuate who they can from Altricia prior to engaging Darmuth.